AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 Click "Configure ESB." (
 **Note**: this section will need to be rewritten to allow traffic to all three containers.)
 Select your load balancer by name.
-Set your port to 443 (HTTPS) and select the target group you created earlier.
+For "select a container," choose "webrequester:5600."
+Set your port to 80 (HTTP) and select the main target group you created earlier.
 Create the service.

 ## Step 8: Map Your Domain to Route 53